Adult Degree Tuition & Fees for 2024-2025

 Because the tuition rate for students enrolled in the Adult Degree Program is offered at a lower rate than for traditional students, Adult Degree Program students are not eligible for institutional scholarships/scholarships offered by Belmont.

 However, there are many outside scholarships available to Belmont students for academic or other achievements; for students interested in specific fields of study; for residents of certain cities, counties or states; and for members of religious, ethnic or under-represented groups.
-Belmont has complied a list of possible scholarship opporunities for students.
+Belmont has complied a list of possible scholarship opportunities for students.

 Search for general scholarships